ZecHub/zechub/site/guides/Zcash_Improvement_Proposals.md

 Website: https://zips.z.cash

-## The Current ZIP Editors
+## ZIP Editors

-For every ZIP that comes in, it must undergo the review process, such as checking that the title accurately describes the content - there are a few people who are continually pushing forward the boundaries of what's possible within the Zcash foundation, they are as follows:
+For every ZIP that comes in, it must undergo the review process, such as checking that the title accurately describes the content there are a few people who are continually pushing forward the boundaries of what's possible within the Zcash foundation, they are as follows:

-* Daira Emma Hopwood and Jack Grigg, associated with the Electric Coin Company.
+* Jack Grigg, associated with the Electric Coin Company.

 * Teor, Conrado Gouvea, and Arya, associated with the Zcash Foundation.